yeeberjeeber/Runtime-Memory-Layout/README.md

 And when we run the results are printed as such: <br/>
 <img width="636" height="127" alt="image" src="https://github.com/user-attachments/assets/7bc36d97-0f6b-43ad-bbbf-0f59689c766b" /><br/>

-- We allocated 3 times with ptr a, b and c
+- Allocated memory for pointers `a`, `b` and `c`
-- We deallocated only ptr b
+- Deallocated only pointer `b`
-- Report shows that the memory leak occurred for ptr a and c at their respective addresses, along with their sizes
+- Report shows that the memory leak occurred for pointers `a` and `c` at their respective addresses, along with their sizes

 <br/>